Dr Nelya Koteyko, PhD (Birmingham)

 Email: firstname.lastname@example.orgRoom Number: 2.37, Francis Bancroft

-Research interests: digital health communication, illness narratives, media representations of science and medicine
+Research interests: online health-related communication and interaction, digital identity, illness narratives, media representations of science and medicine

 2020-2022: Principal Investigator- ESRC standard grant 'Autistic adults online: enabling autistic sociality in digital networked environments'.
 Co-I Prof J Vines.